The ultimate guide on the absolute best things to do in Luang Prabang, Laos for every kind of traveller!

 It’s a lovely tradition, one that perfectly showcases just what Lao culture is all about, and it has an unforgettable serene atmosphere about it.

 - Hours: Sunrise until early morning

 - Cost: Free

 There are but a few things that can compare to the beautiful views from the top of Mount Phou Si.

-Phou Si itself means sacred hill, because this is not an actual mountain but rather a hill that’s tall – about 100 meters.
+Phou Si itself means sacred hill, as this is not an actual mountain but rather a hill that’s tall – about 100 meters.

-It’s located in the center of the old town, which makes it very easily accessible, but it does take a bit of a hike to get to the top.
+It’s located in the centre of the old town, which makes it very easily accessible, but it does take a bit of a hike to get to the top.

 There are over 300 stairs to reach to the top, but once you’re there, you’ll be glad you’ve put in the effort.

 While the views are consistently amazing throughout the entire day, sunset is when the hill truly feels a magical spot.